FloatSheep/backup-dog/README.md

 # About this project

-This is a rust project for GPT programming.
+This is a rust project.

-If you want to use it for automatic backup, you may also need a watcher-helper.
+If you want to use it for automatic backup, you may also need a watcher-helper(Not developed yet).

 ## Use method